fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs problem_related_incidents %}
-Information about other incidents that are related to the current problem.
+Number of incidents that are related to the current problem.
 {% enddocs %}

 {% docs reopen_count %}